sfhart33/MarBTNtranscriptome/README.md

 # MarBTNtranscriptome
-## Code to accompany manuscript on gene expression of soft-shell clam (*Mya arenaria*) Bivalve Transmissible Neoplasia (MarBTN)
+## Code to accompany manuscript on gene expression of soft-shell clam (*Mya arenaria*) bivalve transmissible neoplasia (MarBTN)
 Samuel Hart, University of Washington Molecular and Cellular Biology PhD program, *sfhart33@gmail.com*

 <br/>

-Follow the steps below to recreate the data analysis from the Metzger lab's pulication on the transcriptomics of transmissible cancer in soft-shell clams.
+Follow the steps below to recreate the data analysis from the Metzger lab's publication on the transcriptomics of transmissible cancer in soft-shell clams.
 If you use any of these methods or data for your own research, please use the following citation:

 * *(In progress... preprint coming fall 2023)*